Home » Las Vegas Sportsbooks And Hotels 2023 » Bellagio Sportsbook Review

 Celebrations and cheers are often heard throughout the area, drowning out the popular music of the Rat Pack.

 The 116,000-square-foot gaming space, which was recently renovated, is accessible from the main lobby, hotel elevators, and high-end shopping area.
 Slot players have more than 2,300 machines to choose from, with bet limits starting at one penny and progressively growing to as high as $10 on the main floor.
-Add a few zeroes to that for the high limit slot room.
+Add a few zeroes to that for the high-limit slot room.

 Visitors looking for table games will find quite a selection around the room, with blackjack, roulette, and craps the most popular picks.
 Other games include baccarat, Pai Gow Poker, High Card Flush, Three Card Poker, Casino War, Let it Ride, Crazy4Poker and Big Wheel.

-Table minimums are slightly higher at the Bellagio than most casinos — like MGM Grand — on the Strip, but nothing compared to the $100 minimum in the two high limit rooms.
+Table minimums are slightly higher at the Bellagio than most casinos — like MGM Grand — on the Strip, but nothing compared to the $100 minimum in the two high-limit rooms.
 Table games in these secluded spots carry a $20,000 maximum bet.

-The Bellagio is also one of the better casinos to earn a complimentary beverage.
+The Bellagio is also one of the best casinos to earn a complimentary beverage.
 Service is normally quite good if you are gambling, especially during the daytime hours before the crowds settle in for some action.
 If you’re at the Bellagio sportsbook, why not swing by the casino too?

 Expect to pay extra for a room with a view of these magnificent waterworks.